astropy/astropy-workshop/00-Install_and_Setup/README.md

 on, and a small number of other useful packages, including pip, zlib and a few others.
-It also defaults to using the conda-forge service to get packages, which has the widest set of packages and has all freely-licensed software (unlike Anaconda of miniconda).Note, though, that if you have either Miniforge, miniconda, or the full Anaconda already installed, you can skip to the next step.*
+It also defaults to using the conda-forge service to get packages, which has the widest set of packages and has all freely-licensed software (unlike Anaconda of miniconda).
+Note, if you have either Miniforge, miniconda, or the full Anaconda already installed, you can skip to the next step.*

 In a terminal window, check if Miniforge or another conda-like installer